need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 - Existing overrides remain active.
 - You can inspect or remove an existing override.
 - Removing one queues its current value until sync is turned on again.
-- You cannot create a new override until Settings Sync is enabled.
+- You cannot create a new override manually with **Keep Here** until Settings Sync is enabled.
+Changing an unlocked setting in an active Server Profile can still create its Device Override automatically.

 Deleting the cloud backup does not delete this device's overrides.
 Neptune also does not immediately recreate the backup after deletion.
 A later local change